jdavini23/step-into-storytime/SECURITY_CHECKLIST.md

 5. **No Sensitive Data in Browser**
    ✅ Completed
    - Production code never stores tokens/PII in browser storage.
 Dev fallback uses localStorage only if Supabase is not configured.
 6. **Proper Error Handling**
+   ✅ Completed
-   - Never leak stack traces or sensitive info to users.
-Log errors server-side only.
+   - All API/server errors return only generic messages to the client.
+Full details are logged server-side.
+No stack traces or sensitive info are leaked.

 ---